BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 1c – As a Site User, I want to be able to find out information about the game, so that I can understand how to play.
+### User Story 1c: As a Site User, I want to be able to find out information about the game, so that I can understand how to play.

 **Acceptance Criteria:** A site user must be able to navigate to and utilise the How To section from any location within the project.